China Scholarship Council (CSC)

 - Think about your research topic.
 Our research proposal template may be useful as a guide.

-- Register and apply for admission.
+- Register and apply for admission by the 31st of January 2019.
+To assist you through the application process, please see our Guide to Submitting an Application.
 You will need the following documents and information as part of your application submission:

-- Official translations in English of your Bachelor degree/s including transcripts
+- Official English translations of your Bachelor degree/s including transcripts and all certificates

-- Official translations in English of your Master's degree/s including transcripts
+- Official English translations of your Master's degree/s including transcripts and all certificates

 - Your curriculum vitae